 They also must identify and lead IT business process improvements, develop program processes, and mentor staff.
-And they must be skilled in monitoring program and sub-project scope using different development methodologies: the Project Management Institute (PMI) / Project Management Body of Knowledge (PMBOK) framework, traditional Waterfall models, or Agile development methodologies.
+Moreover, they must be skilled in monitoring programs and sub-project scope using different development methodologies including the Project Management Institute (PMI) / Project Management Body of Knowledge (PMBOK) framework, traditional Waterfall models, or Agile development methodologies.

 Technical Project Managers

-Companies want technical project managers who can implement complex, enterprise-level systems and technologies with emphasis on the Windows technology stack.
-That includes migrating large, enterprise applications from on-premises to Amazon Web Services (AWS) and/or Microsoft Azure.
+Companies want technical project managers who can implement complex, enterprise-level systems, and technologies with an emphasis on the Windows technology stack.
+Their main job includes migrating large, enterprise applications from on-premises to Amazon Web Services (AWS) and/or Microsoft Azure.

-They may be asked to manage enterprise-level technical projects and deliverables in accordance with industry PMI / PMBOK standards, follow traditional Waterfall models or implement Agile development methodologies.
-They must be able to translate business and nonfunctional requirements related to cloud technologies, security and compliance initiatives, application and service migrations, system and services deployments and software development activities.
+They may also be asked to manage enterprise-level technical projects and deliverables in accordance with industry PMI / PMBOK standards, following traditional Waterfall models or Agile development methodologies.
+Also, they must be able to translate business and nonfunctional requirements related to cloud technologies, security and compliance initiatives, application and service migrations, system and service deployments, and software development activities.
 As a baseline, they must track and manage project resource hours and budgets, provide timely project status reports, effectively manage project risks, issues, and escalations, and manage supervisor expectations and deliverables.